-This section provides a bird-eye view of the discovered communities, focusing on their most influential channels.
-To find such channels, we adapt the well-established Hub and Authorities algorithm (HITS)~\cite{ding2004link} to our context.
-The algorithm was originally developed to identify relevant web pages in the World Wide Web graph~\cite{kleinberg1999hubs}.
-The underlying idea is that a web page is a good hub if it links to many pages with a high authority score, and conversely, a web page is a good authority if it is linked by many good hubs.
-We adapt this idea to the Telegram graph, where we consider a channel authoritative if many channels with a high hub score forward its messages.
-Conversely, a channel is a good hub if it forwards messages from many highly authoritative channels.
+This section offers an overview of the discovered communities, focusing on their most influential channels.
+We use the Hub and Authorities algorithm (HITS)\cite{borodin2001finding}, originally developed to identify relevant web pages\cite{kleinberg1999hubs}.
+The algorithm identifies good hubs as those linking to high-authority pages, and good authorities as those linked by many good hubs.

+We adapt this idea to the Telegram graph, defining a channel as authoritative if many good hubs forward its messages, and as a good hub if it forwards messages from many authoritative channels.
 In our analysis, we are particularly interested in highly authoritative channels.
 Indeed, according to the definition, these channels are very influential in the community as their messages are widely forwarded.
-Therefore, we use the HITS algorithm to determine the channels with the highest authority score in each community and analyze the top five.
-Moreover, to better analyze each community, we also detect the language used within their channels using LangDetect~\cite{langdetect}, a port of Google’s language-detection library that supports 55 languages.
-Finally, in Appendix~\ref{sec:longitudinal}, we provide a longitudinal analysis of these communities, analyzing the creation time of their channels over time.
+Using the HITS algorithm, we identify the top five channels with the highest authority scores in each community, reported in Tab.~\ref{tab:conspiracy_authories}.
+Moreover, to better analyze each community, use LangDetect~\cite{langdetect} to identify the languages used in channels.
 In the following, we will analyze separately each community.